-Research Question: How do Thai public company audit committees make
+Research Question: How do Thai public company audit committees make judgements and decisions when they carry out the oversight of enterprise risk management?

 1.3 Significance of the Research

 This study offers a number of implications insights into the existing knowledge of both academics and practitioners.